lerna-lite/lerna-lite/README.md

 #### [Version](https://github.com/ghiscoding/lerna-lite/tree/main/packages/version) and [Publish](https://github.com/ghiscoding/lerna-lite/tree/main/packages/publish) commands (included with the CLI)

 - Automate the rolling of new Versions (`independent` or `fixed`) of all your workspace packages.
-  - it will automatically Commit & Tag your new Version in Git & even create new GitHub/GitLab Release (when enabled).
+  - it will automatically Commit/Tag your new Version & create new GitHub/GitLab Release (when enabled).
 - Automate the creation of Changelogs for all your packages by reading all [Conventional Commits](https://www.conventionalcommits.org/).
-  - each package will get its own changelog and a merged changelog will also be created in the root.
+  - each package will get its own Changelog and a merged Changelog will also be created in the root.
 - Automate the repository Publishing of your new version for all your packages (NPM or other platform).

 #### Other useful but optional commands